tradingview/charting-library-tutorial/documentation/datafeed-implementation.md

 [Link to the doc][search-symbols-docs-url].

-This method is used by the Charting Library to search symbols every time a user types a text in the symbol search box.
-Changing symbols is also works using the symbol search.
+This method is used by the Charting Library to search symbols every time a user types a text into the symbol search box.
+Changing symbols also works by using the symbol search.

 We will request all available symbols from the API and then filter them in [datafeed.js][datafeed-file-url].
-If a user is not selected an exchange, the `exchange` argument will be equal to an empty string:
+If a user has not selected an exchange, the `exchange` argument will then be equal to an empty string:

 ```javascript
 searchSymbols: async (